microsoft/CopilotStudioSamples/SharePointSSOComponent/SETUP.md

 ## Step 4 – Upload the component to SharePoint

-1. Whether you have build the component yourself, or opted to use the pre-built package, you should see a file called **pva-extension-sso.sppkg** under [sharepoint/solution](./sharepoint/solution/).
+1. Whether you have built the component yourself, or opted to use the pre-built package, you should see a file called **pva-extension-sso.sppkg** under [sharepoint/solution](./sharepoint/solution/).
 Follow the instructions in [Manage apps using the Apps site - SharePoint - SharePoint in Microsoft 365 | Microsoft Learn](https://learn.microsoft.com/en-us/sharepoint/use-app-catalog#add-custom-apps) to upload the sppkg file using your SharePoint admin center.
 After uploading the sppkg file, choose **Enable App** and not **Enable this app and add it to all sites**.

    Once the app has been successfully uploaded and enabled, it will be visible under “Apps for SharePoint”